Payment software integration

 Recognising these competitive challenges, payment systems stalwarts Ingenico and Verifone are now producing full-size Android tablets that are effectively a scaled-up PED that will also allow POS solutions to be run on them.
 For smaller retailers with one or two stores, or those running pop-up stores, this can present a cost-effective solution.

-The diagram below illustrates some of the common solution architectures used in integrating payment software with POS solutions and where the software is deployed in the system.
+The diagram below illustrates some of the common solution architectures used in building payment software integrations between POS and payment solutions and where the software is deployed in the system.
 Whichever architecture is used, MWC Partners design and develop tailored payment connectors to bring online payment systems into the physical retail environment.

 MWC Partners are here to assist you in building that bridge between your payment software and POS solutions in the physical retail world.